WICG/datacue/text-track-cue-constructor.md

 ![TextTrackCue_Support2502](https://github.com/user-attachments/assets/566d1a6c-50c9-4a1a-af55-6c3c9e0ce08e)
 [Screenshot from caniuse.com/textrackcue](https://caniuse.com/texttrackcue)

 [DataCue](https://wicg.github.io/datacue/#datacue-interface) was proposed to provide equivalent support for timed metadata and is also extended from TextTrackCue.
-DataCue was implemented and matured in Apple's WebKit, though that feature was subsequently dropped in accordance with W3C rules because only a single browser implemented this API.
+DataCue was implemented and matured in Apple's WebKit, though that feature was subsequently dropped in accordance with W3C rules because this was only implemented in a single browser.

 ### DataCue Design

 [DataCue](https://wicg.github.io/datacue/#datacue-interface) implements a simple interface with `type` and `value` attributes which represent the cue type and cue content respectively.
-Any form of timed metadata can be stored in `value` and this is identified using `type` so that relevant cue content can be accessed quickly and easily.
+Any form of timed metadata can be stored in `value` and identified using `type` so that relevant cue content can be correctly recognised and accessed.

 ### TextTrackCue Proposal

-[TextTrackCue is an abstract base class](https://developer.mozilla.org/en-US/docs/Web/API/TextTrackCue) for all types of cue and is designed to be extended.
-This base class only defines timing information, and omits cue content which is its abstract component.
-Cue content should be defined by the extended cue class.
-VTTCue and DataCue are both examples of extended cue classes which inherit the properties of TextTrackCue.
+[TextTrackCue is an abstract base class](https://developer.mozilla.org/en-US/docs/Web/API/TextTrackCue) for all timed data cues and is [designed to be extended for each specific data format](https://html.spec.whatwg.org/multipage/media.html#guidelines-for-exposing-cues-in-various-formats-as-text-track-cues).
+This base class only defines timing information, and omits cue content.
+Cue content is the abstract component that is defined by the extended cue class.
+VTTCue and DataCue are both examples of extended cue classes which inherit their timing properties from TextTrackCue.

-However, a user-defined cue extension is not currently possible in Javascript.
-The extended cue's constructor must call the TextTrackCue's constructor in order to inherit its parent's properties.
-This is not permitted unless the TextTrackCue constructor is exposed in the web interface as proposed.
+However, user-defined cue extension is not currently possible in Javascript.
+Object inheritance requires that the extended cue's constructor must call the TextTrackCue's constructor to allow the derived cue to  inherit its parent's properties.
+Such inheritance is not possible unless the TextTrackCue constructor is exposed in the web interface [as proposed](https://github.com/WICG/datacue/issues/35).

+Inheritance of TextTrackCue properties is also the subject of [WebVTT issue 519](https://github.com/w3c/webvtt/issues/519) which highlights that this is currently handled incorrectly for VTTCue.

 #### Extended Cue Example

+This is a simple example of a user-defined cue.
 ````
 // define extended cue class
 class MyExtendedCue extends TextTrackCue {